prashyen/Fanlinc/docs/sprint3/sprint3.md

 | TEAM-57  | Medium   | As a user, I want to be able to see information about a fandom when I view its posts                                                                             |       8      | Information about the fandom and the fandom's display photo should appear above the feed for the fandom                                      |
 | TEAM-49  | Medium   | As a developer, I want to be able to test my front-end and back-end applications with a sample database to ensure that they work as intended                     |       0      | Application should have a default database for testing purposes, and should have unit tests to ensure code works as intended                 |

+## User stories that were not completed/stared in Sprint 3
+* TEAM-13: Like/Unlike Posts
+* TEAM-5: Edit Fandoms
+* TEAM-6: Edit Profile
+* TEAM-8: Delete Account
+* TEAM-14: Sort Posts
+We chose not to start the above Stories this sprint due to time constraints.
+Since we only had a limited amount of time we decided to focus on the core aspects of the application which would have a significant impact on the look and feel.